rfields1128/bamazon/homework_instructions.md

 ### Challenge #2: Manager View (Next Level)

-* Create a new Node application called `bamazonManager.js`.
+* Create a new Node application calle d `bamazonManager.js`.
 Running this application will:

   * List a set of menu options: